NickTheRipperEX/specialist-homebrew-tool-kits/README.md

 This compendium module is a compilation of all my Tool Proficiency supplements for 5th edition Dungeons & Dragons.
 Each one gives options for characters to explicitly use a different tool kit for mechanical benefits during their adventures.
 Each supplement also includes a list of add-on/example items to accompany them.

+To see the latest changes in-detail, view the [changelog](CHANGELOG.md)

 ## Installation

 **Minimum Foundry Version:** 10